fractal6/doc/docs/_shorts/help.en.md

 * its domains (optional): what properties/resources it controls.
 * its policies (optional): the rules of access to its resources.

 **Tension**: A communication thread in Fractale.
-A tension can be used for example to track and keep record of tasks, issues or ideas.
+A tension can be used for example to track and keep record of tasks, issues, questions, propositions and so on.
 It has a destination which can be either a **role** or **circle**.
-Each newly created tension will notify users according to where its destination.
+Each newly created tension will notify users according to its destination.

 A tension belong to a type according to its topic.
 There are four different types: